 Vanessa has a decent argument that Island Express and others negligently supervised Zobayan since they permitted heavy fog flying.
 Here, Vanessa will argue Zobayan was incompetent or unfit to fly that day, making Island Express’ poor supervision and hiring a substantial factor causing Kobe and Gianna’s wrongful death.

-Based upon the facts so far, we don't see any solid evidence that Zobayan had a custom, habit, or practice of flying in risky, bad weather.
-On the other hand, evidence exists showing IEX left Zobayan's decision to fly in bad weather to Zobayan alone.
+Based on the facts, we don’t see any solid evidence that Zobayan had a custom, habit, or practice of flying in risky, bad weather.
+On the other hand, evidence shows IEX left Zobayan’s decision to fly in bad weather to Zobayan alone.
 Therefore, this instruction may also be used in determining party liability.

 1. Ordinary Negligence – General, Lesser – Ordinary Duty of Care

 For example, friends or family members transporting you in a car, not for hire, will owe all passengers and road users a basic duty of care, behaving reasonably without exposing others to harm.
 (See also CACI No. 401).

 2. Common Carrier Liability – Heightened, Greater Duty of Passenger Care